 Having recently stepped out of the corporate scene after more than 20 years, I’ve developed a new perspective on the behaviours this environment promotes.
 Responsibility and ownership in the good times, when things are going well and we are getting great results, can seem easy.
-However, when things become challenging and the results are less than stellar, the ownership and responsibility can often be delegated too easily.
+However, when things become challenging and the results are less than stellar, ownership and responsibility can often be delegated too easily.

-Let’s be honest…. things are going to happen which you have no control over.
+Let’s be honest…. things are going to happen that you have no control over.
 You are driving to work along the freeway and an idiot cuts across right in front of you at 80km/hr forcing you to slam on the brakes.
 Did you have any control over what that idiot was doing – most would say no. Jack Canfield, in Chicken Soup for the Soul, suggested a simple formula could be applied to help combat this.
 Event + Reaction = Outcome

 An EVENT just happened.

 Now if you want to get to work safely, the OUTCOME you set for yourself, you need to own your REACTION.
 Don’t use the brakes and you will have ended up with a very different outcome.

 So how do we own our REACTIONS: